If you’re looking to create beautiful Instagram photos, editing with Lightroom is one of the best steps you can take to improve your Instagram feed.

 A JPEG is what your iPhone shoots in, but some photographers prefer to shoot in JPEG on their camera as well.
 It’s a much smaller file and doesn’t have the same level of detail or quality as a RAW file.

-So if you’re shooting in RAW (you’ll know if the end of your file names are .CR2) you really want to find and use presets that have been specifically created for RAW images.
+So if you’re shooting in RAW (you’ll know if your file name ends with “.CR2”) you really want to find and use presets that have been specifically created for RAW images.

 Similarly, if you’re shooting on an iPhone, or prefer to take photos in JPEG format with your DSLR, you want to look for a preset that’s been created for JPEG or mobile editing.